JarbasHiveMind/HiveMind-community-docs/docs/18_binarization.md

 ## Compression Metrics

 Compression significantly reduces payload size for larger messages but is not always efficient for small messages.
 Benchmarks indicate a reduction of up to **50%** for text-heavy payloads, while small payloads may see negligible benefits.

-## Implementation Notes

-- Bit-level operations are critical for compact encoding.
-Ensure precision when handling individual bits.

-- Maintain strict alignment rules to avoid deserialization errors.

-- Use a modular design to allow future extensions while retaining compatibility.